Available 24/7 | En Español

 Wrongful Death Lawsuit

-When a loved one dies from a construction accident, the family may be able to file a wrongful death lawsuit.
+When a loved one dies from a construction accident, the family may be able to file a wrongful death lawsuit with the help of our Tampa attorneys.

 The family may be able to pursue a wrongful death claim against the employer if the employer does not have a workers’ compensation insurance policy.
 However, if the employer had coverage, the family may still be able to sue any third parties that contributed to the accident, such as contractors and manufacturers of defective equipment.